run-at-scale/terraform-aws-skeleton/README.md

 # terraform-aws-skeleton
-A barebones Terraform module to be forked and turned into something useful.
+A bare-bones Terraform module to be forked and turned into something useful.

 ## Assumptions